ludyna/lu_brain/README.md

 Q: **Why C?**

-A: In short, it is the best language for the job.
-Also, it can be gratifying if used right.
+A: In short, C is **the best** language for the job.
+Also, C is very enjoyable when used in the way we do :).

 ## Legal